radiantlogic-v8/documentation-new/documentation/operations-guide/06-patching-production-environment.md

 1. Follow the steps above to update other production sites/clusters.

 ## Updating License Keys

+In version v7.4.18 and prior versions of Identity Data Management, updating a license required manually editing the license.lic file on each node and restarting every node in the cluster.
+The steps varied depending on whether you used single-node keys or a shared cluster key.

+Starting in v7.4.19, the process is simplified.
+The sections below describe how to update the license key depending on your Identity Data Management Version.

+###  In Versions Before v7.4.19

 To update license keys or replace expired licenses, it is important to understand the type of license keys you currently have deployed and what type of new license keys you received from Radiant Logic.
 If you received license keys for each node/server, each RadiantOne node in a cluster must have its own unique license key.
 If you received a license key that is valid for a cluster, each node in a given/same cluster can share the same key value.
 Check with your Radiant Logic Account Representative if you are unsure what kind of license key you received.

-### Replacing Single Node License Keys with New Single Node License Keys
+#### Replacing Single Node License Keys with New Single Node License Keys

 This scenario assumes you currently have a RadiantOne cluster deployed, each node in the cluster has its own unique license key, and you want to replace the single node license keys with new single node license keys.
 The following are the replacement steps whether the license key has expired or not.